Losina24/TaskTracker/README.md

 # TaskTracker Mobile App

 ## MOTIVATION
-This project is a effort for my thrid semester class **Applications for mobile devices** project.
+This project is developed for my final work of the subject: **Applications for mobile devices** of my degree.
 It aims to implement an application to manage time effectively.

 ## LANGUAGES AND TECHNOLOGIES
 *   **Java**.